Back to blog

 /reference — prompts used 90 days to 12 months ago (still findable)

-/archive — prompts older or experimental dead ends
+/archive — prompts older than 12 months, or experimental dead ends

 /active